Classic girl names are surprisingly difficult to pin down – at least compared to the boys’ list.

 The Germanic Karl became the Latin Carolus; Caroline emerged as a logical feminine form.
 Like all of the Charles names, it’s been worn by saints and royals over the years.
 You’ve probably belted it out at a party: Sweet Caroline … whoa, ho, ho … Not so long ago, every Caroline shortened her name to Carrie.
 Today that’s less common, and we often use the name in full.
 In the 1940s, we tended to say the last syllable like lynn, and the spelling Carolyn peaked.
 Today, we’re more likely to rhyme it with vine.

-The challenging with adding Claire to a list of classic girl names is similar to the problems of Katherine.
+The challenge with adding Claire to a list of classic girl names is similar to the problems of Katherine.
 Over time, we’ve spelled it Clare, and sometimes even Clair.
 The Latinate Clara also qualifies as classic.
 But at the moment, Claire stands closest to the top of the charts.
 It feels as sleek and modern as Sloane or Quinn, but has long fallen on the feminine side of the name divide.
 Credit to the thirteenth century Saint Clare – Chiara in Italian – of Assisi, who popularized the name and helped it spread throughout Europe.
 Lots of names include the sound, from elaborations like Clarissa to modern word name options, like Clarity.

 Eleanor sounds smart and capable, thanks to former First Lady Eleanor Roosevelt.
 But it’s romantic, too, as in Eleanor of Aquitaine.
 With nicknames galore, Eleanor exemplifies one of the best qualifies of classic names: they’re shapeshifters, difficult to pigeonhole, easy to grow with your child.
 Jane Austen used the alternate spelling Elinor for her Sense and Sensibility heroine.
 While both versions have history, as well as notable bearers, it’s the ‘ea’ spelling that has always come out on top in the US.

 Few girls’ names have ranked in or near the US Top 25 every year since data was first recorded in 1880.
 Elizabeth is one of the very few.
-It’s among the first names to come to mind whenever classic girl names are mentioned, an enduring choice worn by queens – including the current Queen of England, Elizabeth II, as well as movie stars (Liz Taylor) and world-changing women (Elizabeth Cady Stanton).
+It’s among the first names to come to mind whenever classic girl names are mentioned, an enduring choice worn by queens – including the late Queen of England, Elizabeth II, as well as movie stars (Liz Taylor) and world-changing women (Elizabeth Cady Stanton).
 In every decade, there’s at least one famous Elizabeth that comes to mind.
 With plenty of nicknames to consider, you could name every women in your family Elizabeth and you’d never be confused.

 Frances is the feminine form of Francis.
 It started out as a nickname for a young Italian boy named Giovanni who loved all things French, but ultimately became famous as Saint Francis of Assisi.
 Forms of the name have traveled the globe, and Francesca peaked in the US just a few years ago.
 But Frances remains the most traditional, a buttoned-down choice with sassy, retro nicknames like Frannie and Frankie.
-And if #438 feels a little too unusual to call a name classic?
+And if this ranking feels a little too unusual to call a name classic?
 Consider that Frances has more than doubled in use over the last decade.

 We talk about modern virtue names, but Grace has centuries of history.
 It comes directly from the Latin gratia, which can encompass beauty, goodwill, and mercy, but the Puritans who embraced the name were thinking specifically of God’s grace.
 Despite those roots, Grace doesn’t seemly specifically religious.
 Maybe that’s because we’re so familiar with it that it feels more like a name than a word.
 There’s Hollywood star turned real life princess, Grace Kelly; musician Grace Slick; and Debra Messing’s sitcom character on Will & Grace.
 It’s a name that feels elegant, but approachable.